refaktor/MTL/README.md

 + make some basic emacs mode for j4m and notes/todos dialect
 - think how to streamline/automate commands
 - work on sync, merge so co-op mode will become usable!!
+- make tests!!

+##Platforms

+Currently seems to work on Linux and Cygwin.

 ##License